microsoft/msrd-rest-samples/Python/README.md

 ## Use with `DemoFuzz`

-To use this script with the `DemoFuzz` sample target, create a file called `ExampleConfig.json`, based on `ConfigTemplate.json`.
+To use this script with the `DemoFuzz` sample target, create a file called `Config.json`, based on `ConfigTemplate.json`.
 You _must_ specify all fields except for `proxies`, which may be omitted.
 If you include a `proxies`, key, make sure you specify an origin for both the `http` and `https` keys.

-Once this is done, you can create a job by running the `test.sh` script (which requires `bash`) from the directory `springfield-sdk-exampes/Python`.
-This script runs `msrd.py` with a fixed set of arguments.
+Once this is done, you can create a job by running the `test-demofuzz.sh` script (which requires `bash`) from the directory `springfield-sdk-exampes/Python`.
+This script just runs `msrd.py` with a fixed set of arguments to create a new fuzzing job, with `DemoFuzz` as the target.